Book 2 of The Tales of Trymyll Saga.

 Jon excitedly told his parents about his chocolate experience, telling it as if they had never heard of chocolate before.

 “Oh, and sorry about the chocolate stains on my tee-shirt.”

 “No worry, I’ll soon get that stain out.
 Anything else you want to tell us about?” mum asked.

-“Well,” said Llewellyn, “it’s just that we have heard reports of a confrontation in the village between two ginger haired boys and a gang of youths which ended in their leader, Bunter, I believe he is called, crying like a baby and pooping his pants.
-Know anything about that?”
+“Well,” said Llewellyn, “it’s just that we have heard reports of a confrontation in the village between two ginger-haired boys and a gang of youths which ended in their leader, Bunter, I believe he is called, crying like a baby, and pooping his pants.
+Do either of you know anything about that?”

-“Well,” said Jon, “We only talked, no one saw us doing anything, my wand was up my sleeve and out of sight.”
+“Well,” said Tom, “we only talked, no one saw us doing anything, my wand was up my sleeve and out of sight.”

 “I thought I told you no magic.”

 “Your mother has a fire in the grate, so I was watching you two to make sure you came to no harm.
 Nice trick though.
 Very discrete, no harm was done and no one any the wiser.
 So, well done boys.
 I don’t like bullies, never have, never will.
 Now, no more magic!
 Do I make myself clear?”